jvilk/merge-source-maps/README.md

 If you have a multi-step compilation pipeline, you likely have a separate source map for each step of compilation (e.g. TypeScript => JavaScript => Minified JavaScript).
-Combining these source maps is headache inducing, and there are currently no grunt tasks to do this for you... until now!
+Combining these source maps is headache inducing, and there are currently no tools to do this for you... until now!

-(Note: The general template and boilerplate text in this README were copied from [the README for `grunt-contrib-copy`](https://github.com/gruntjs/grunt-contrib-copy/blob/master/README.md)).

 ## Getting Started